Patricio-Benglian/Scraper/README.md

 ## WIP Scraper.

+Creates files from intranet, both main file and and working file.
+Currently only considers the most generic tasks and thus will not work sometimes.
-Currently does not actually get the html from intranet, you have to download it manually and pass it into the program.
-(Authentication issues)
+Currently does not get content from website automatically, you have to download it manually.

 ## How to use it
 - Right click intranet page, click 'save as' and save it as 'test.txt'.